dersteppenwolf/cartografia_web/08_Arquitectura_SIG/Readme.md

 #### Documentación

-- **Mapbox GL JS** is a JavaScript library that uses WebGL to render interactive maps from vector tiles and Mapbox styles.  https://docs.mapbox.com/mapbox-gl-js/api/
-- **WebGL**	It is the JavaScript binding for OpenGL.
-OpenGL (Open Graphics Library) is a cross-language, cross-platform API for 2D and 3D graphics. https://www.tutorialspoint.com/webgl/webgl_introduction.htm
-  - It is a JavaScript API that can be used with HTML5.
-WebGL code is written within the <canvas> tag of HTML5.
-It is a specification that allows Internet browsers access to Graphic Processing Units (GPUs) on those computers where they were used.
-- **deck.gl** is a WebGL-powered framework for visual exploratory data analysis of large datasets. https://deck.gl/#/
 - From Beautiful Maps to Actionable Insights: **Introducing kepler.gl**, Uber’s Open Source Geospatial Toolbox https://eng.uber.com/keplergl/
 - User guide: https://github.com/keplergl/kepler.gl/blob/master/docs/user-guides/j-get-started.md
 - Código en Github https://github.com/keplergl/kepler.gl
 - **How to create a map in 3 minutes:** Animating 40 years of California Earthquakes https://medium.com/vis-gl/animating-40-years-of-california-earthquakes-e4ffcdd4a289
 - **Making a choropleth map:** Visualizing Unemployment for U.S. Counties with kepler.gl https://medium.com/vis-gl/visualizing-u-s-county-unemployment-with-kepler-gl-c5f2ed31c71
 -  Uber Movement and kepler.gl : Using kepler.gl and Movement data to Visualize Traffic Effects of a Rainstorm https://medium.com/vis-gl/movement-in-kepler-d00e843f464d